aspnet/SignalR/specs/HubProtocol.md

 }
 ```

-In order to perform a single invocation, Caller follows the following basic flow:
+In order to perform a single invocation, the Caller follows the following basic flow:

 1. Allocate a unique `Invocation ID` value (arbitrary string, chosen by the Caller) to represent the invocation
 2. Send an `Invocation` message containing the `Invocation ID`, the name of the `Target` being invoked, and the `Arguments` to provide to the method.